 - Encrypted subject line

-- Encryption of attachments of any size
+- Encryption of attachments (any size)

-- Self explanatory and intuitively to use
+- Self explanatory and intuitive use

 - No user accounts needed